 If you’re in the middle of a divorce or custody case, you might wonder if joint custody is an option.
-Although New York doesn’t have any presumption that a child should have joint custody, you can ask the court to consider it and explain why it’s the best option for your child.
+Although New York doesn’t have any presumption that a child should have joint custody, you can ask the court to consider it and explain why it’s the option for your child.
 Our New York City joint custody lawyer team can help you prepare evidence and arguments as you fight for joint custody.

 No Presumption of Joint Custody

-A New York court doesn’t start a case with the assumption that joint custody is what’s best for a child.
+A New York court doesn’t start a case with the assumption that joint custody is what’s for a child.
 Rather, you need to work with a New York City joint custody attorney in order to make a request for joint custody.
-You’ll need to show why it’s in the best interests of the child to share custody with both parents.
+You’ll need to show why it’s in the interests of the child to share custody with both parents.

 The New York case of Trolf v.
 Trolf talks about some situations where joint custody might be appropriate.
 They say that the court might award joint custody where the parents can get along reasonably well.
 They say to look for situations where the parents can be civil with one another and cooperate for the good of the children.